Git LFS

 *.jpg filter=lfs diff=lfs merge=lfs -text

 Perfect!
 From now on, LFS will handle this file.
 Now, we can add it to the repository as before.
-Note that any changes to .gitattributes
+Note that any modifications to .gitattributes

-must also be committed to the repository, just like other modifications:
+must also be committed to the repository like other changes:

 $ git add .gitattributes